Live in Auburn, WA

-Live in Auburn is a live album by the American singer-songwriter Jimmy Buffett and is one of number of Jimmy Buffett sound board live albums recorded directly from the mixing console without further editing, thus resembling bootleg recordings.
+Live in Auburn is a live album by the American singer-songwriter Jimmy Buffett and is one of a number of Jimmy Buffett sound board live albums recorded directly from the mixing console without further editing, thus resembling bootleg recordings.

 The album was recorded at White River Amphitheatre in Auburn, Washington, on September 16, 2003, on Buffett's Tiki Time Tour.
 It was released in November 2003 on two compact discs by Mailboat Records.
 It was produced by Michael Utley, a member of Buffett's Coral Reefer Band.

 Songs

 The album includes all of the songs in Buffett's "Big 8" songs that he nearly always performs in concert.
 Due to the location and timing of the concert, Buffett performed several related songs including: the only performance ever of "I Still Miss Someone", dedicated to Johnny Cash who died four days earlier; the first performance and only tour appearance of "The Wind Cries Mary", dedicated to Jimi Hendrix who lived in Washington.
 Buffett also mentions that "In The Shelter" was written about a girl from Spokane.

 Buffett mentions that "Burn That Bridge" is from Riddles in the Sand, to which Michael Utley replies, "That's right!"
 Buffett has been known to do a terrific job of playing a variety of all kinds of songs from his catalog whether it be new, old, hits or obscure songs.
 However, he has been known to do a bad job at keeping track of which songs appear on which albums, which explains why Utley was impressed.
 The following song in the setlist, "Knees Of My Heart", is also on Riddles in the Sand.
-Also, "Changes in Latitudes, Changes in Attitudes" and "Tampico Trauma" both appear back-to-back in the setlist and also appear on Changes in Latitudes, Changes in Attitudes, and "Volcano" and "Fins" both appear back-to-back in the setlist and are the first two tracks on Volcano (but in reversed order).
+In addition, "Changes in Latitudes, Changes in Attitudes" and "Tampico Trauma" both appear back-to-back in the setlist and also appear on Changes in Latitudes, Changes in Attitudes, and "Volcano" and "Fins" both appear back-to-back in the setlist and are the first two tracks on Volcano (but in reversed order).
 These are assumed to be a coincidence.

 While not part of "The Big 8", "Brown Eyed Girl" and "Southern Cross" are almost always played in concert.
 The two songs were probably dropped from numerous shows during the 2003 Tour due to several other covers being performed, such as Johnny Clegg's "Great Heart", James Taylor's "Mexico", Don Tiki's "The Natives Are Restless", John Hiatt's "The Tiki Bar is Open", Fred Neil's "Everybody's Talkin'" and Coral Reefer Mac McAnally's "It's My Job".

 Buffett also performed what is the first official live release of "I Don't Know (Spicoli's Theme)", a song he wrote and recorded for the film Fast Times at Ridgemont High, which he mistakes as being its first performance ever.
-However, it was actually performed at least four times before (three times during his 1982 tour and once during his Havana Daydreamin' Tour (1997)).
+However, it was actually performed at least four times before (three times during his 1982 tour and once during his 1997 Havana Daydreamin' Tour).

 Also notable is "Far Side of the World" appearing in the encore section.